dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPassiveDnsCount| Total number of passive DNS IP addresses that were observed by AlienVault to be pointing to the given hostname |
 | $AVOTXPassiveDnsHostnames| List of hostnames whose hostnames were observed by AlienVault to be pointing to the given hostname |

-### IP Report
+### Retrieve IP Report

 Complete report of all threat indicators for a given IP, including data from all the sub reports.
 Data returned includes pulse, geo, URL, passive DNS, and WHOIS analysis.

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_report $SrcIP
 ```

+###### Sample walkthrough video for IP report

 [![Get IP Report Walkthrough Video](readme-media/GIFs/get_ip_report.gif)](https://youtu.be/d_s55Fo1Qcc)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|